 Steve Lewitton, MD, is originally from South Africa but grew up in Kansas City.
-He moved to Austin in 1991 to attend college at the University of Texas and graduated with high honors in 1995.
+He moved to Austin in 1991 to attend college at the University of Texas and graduated with High Honors.
 He then moved to Dallas where he attended the University of Texas Southwestern Medical School.
-After medical school, Dr. Lewitton completed a residency in internal medicine at Parkland Memorial Hospital in Dallas before moving to New York City for further training.
-While in New York, Dr. Lewitton completed his general cardiology fellowship at New York University where he served as Chief Fellow before going to Weill Cornell Medical Center and New York Presbyterian Hospital for further training in interventional cardiology and the percutaneous treatment of peripheral vascular disease.
+After medical school, Dr. Lewitton completed a residency in Internal Medicine at Parkland Memorial Hospital in Dallas before moving to New York City for further training.
+While in New York, Dr. Lewitton completed his Cardiology Fellowship at New York University where he served as Chief Fellow.
+He completed his Interventional Cardiology Fellowship at Weill Cornell Medical Center and New York Presbyterian Hospital.

 During Fellowship, Dr. Lewitton was extensively involved in basic science research exploring gap junction molecules and their role in the molecular mechanism responsible for arrhythmias.
-He also pursued clinical research comparing intravascular ultrasound to computed tomography (CT) in the measurement of coronary plaque burden and complications of peripheral vascular disease.
-His research has been published in multiple peer reviewed journals.
+He also published clinical research comparing noninvasive imaging with coronary angiography.
+Dr. Lewitton's specific areas of interest in Cardiology include primary prevention and the medical management of heart disease, nuclear cardiology, echocardiography and interventional cardiology.

 University of Texas Southwestern Medical School